 We are proposing to study a probe-scale mission to extract the wealth of physical, cosmological, and astrophysical information contained in the spectrum and polarization of the cosmic microwave background (CMB).
 The CMB Probe will search for the signature of primordial gravitational waves from the big bang and thus probe quantum gravity.
 It will constrain the effective number of light particle species, with precision only available to CMB measurements.
-With its full sky coverage, it will measure the sum of the neutrino masses, doubling the significance of a $2\sigma$ detection reachable by experiments that measure only smaller portions of the sky.
-It will probe the nature of dark matter and the existence of new forms of matter at the early universe.
-It will give new insights on the star-formation history across cosmic times, and it will provide information about the processes that control structure formation.
+With its full sky coverage, it will measure the sum of the neutrino masses, doubling the significance of a 2σ detection reachable by experiments that measure only smaller portions of the sky.
+It will probe the nature of dark matter and the existence of new forms of matter in the early universe.
+It will give new insights on the star-formation history across cosmic times.
+And it will provide information about the processes that control structure formation on all scales, from clusters of galaxies to the collapse of a protostellar core.
 With high sensitivity, access to the entire sky, broad frequency coverage, and exquisite control of systematic effects the Probe is best poised to realize the fidelity of measurements necessary to extract these science goals.